loremendez/L-Blog/_posts/2022-03-20-simplicial-complexes.md

 # <span style="color:rgb(107,79,187)"> Simplicial Complexes </span>

 Simplicial complexes are a bunch of simplices put together.
-They are like lego constructions, where each lego piece is a simplex.
-Intuitively, We can think of a simplex as a generalized version of a triangle.
+But what on earth is a simplex?!?!
+Well, we can think of a simplex as a generalized version of a triangle.
+Then, simplicial complexes are like lego constructions, where each lego piece is a simplex.
 And just like legos, there are certain ways to put the simplices together so they can form a simplicial complex.

 To better understand simplices and simplicial complexes, we need some geometric concepts beforehand.